-436-120-0800 Authorization-Registration of Vocational Assistance Providers
+436-120-0800 Registration of Vocational Assistance Providers

-- (1) A vocational assistance provider must be authorized may not provide vocational assistance services unless they are first registered by the director under this rule. - (2) A vocational assistance provider must submit an application which that includes-the following: - (a) Aa description of the specific vocational services to be provided and verification of staff certifications pursuant tounder these rules; - (b) The plan for supervising and training staff; and - (c) Evidence of compliance with applicable state and federal requirements. - (3) The director may approve or deny authorization registration based on the completed application and the department's registration and counselor certification records. - (a) The authorization registration will specify the scope of authorized vocational services as determined by the vocational assistance provider's staff certifications. - (b) Vocational assistance providers whose authorization registration is denied under this rule may appeal as described in OAR 436-120-0008. - (4) An authorized registered vocational assistance provider must: - (a) Notify the division within 30 days of any changes in office address, telephone number, contact person or staff, and update the roster of certified staff which includes staff certification numbers. - (b) Adequately train and supervise certified staff, and - (c) Provide each certified staff person with department rules, bulletins, and other information, as provided by the director. - (d)(b) The vocational assistance provider must $m\underline{M}$ aintain the worker's vocational assistance files for four years after the end of vocational assistance provider, or in a pre-1986 case, for five years after the end of vocational assistance with that provider.
+- (1) A vocational assistance provider may not provide vocational assistance services unless they are first registered by the director under this rule. - (2) A vocational assistance provider must submit an application that includes: a description of the specific vocational services to be provided and verification of staff certifications under these rules; - (3) The director may approve or deny registration based on the completed application and the department's registration and counselor certification records. - (a) The registration will specify the scope of authorized vocational services as determined by the vocational assistance provider's staff certifications.

+- (b) Vocational assistance providers whose registration is denied under this rule may appeal as described in OAR 436-120-0008. - (4) A registered vocational assistance provider must: - (a) Notify the division within 30 days of any changes in office address, telephone number, contact person or staff. - (b) Maintain the worker's vocational assistance files for four years after the end of vocational assistance with that vocational assistance provider, or in a pre-1986 case, for five years after the end of vocational assistance with that provider.

-Amended 12-1-2009 as WCD Admin.
+Hist: Amended 11/1/07 as WCD Admin.
+Order 07-067, eff.
+12/1/07 Amended 12-1-2009 as WCD Admin.
 Order 09-061, eff.
 1-1-2010